grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 ---

 Adhoc filters provide a very powerful way to dynamically change the scope or filtering of queries in your scene view.
-Unlike variables, which usually control a predefined label or dimension with adhoc filters, the user can control what keys (labels) to filter on.
+Unlike variables, which usually control a predefined label or dimension with adhoc filters, the user can control which keys (labels) to filter on.

 ## Automically applied to queries